rnishiura/speech-chatgpt/README.md

 pip install -r requirements.txt
 ```

-- Your computer also has to have [Google Chrome](https://www.google.com/chrome/) installed as its automated testing is used to manage ChatGPT.
+- Your computer also has to have [Google Chrome](https://www.google.com/chrome/) installed as its automated testing is used to manage ChatGPT service.
 - This app auto detects CUDA for faster speech recognition and generation.
 Please follow https://pytorch.org to install `torch` and `torchaudio` with CUDA support.
 Note that `pip install -r requirements.txt` may install PyTorch without CUDA.

 ## How to run